fredrik-hjarner/schmupinator/README.md

 ## Current state

-* You can play a stage that lasts 30 seconds.
+* You can play 2 very short stages, one vertical one horizontal.
-* Highscore that saves in localStorage.
+* Highscore, separate for each level, that saves in localStorage.
-* You can theoretically build your own stages and enemies with YAML files, but really, you will need a tutorial or be pretty smart (~~200 IQ~~ 150 IQ) to figure out how to do it.
+* You can theoretically build your own stages and enemies with JS/TS files, but really, you will need a tutorial or be pretty smart (~~200 IQ~~ 150 IQ) to figure out how to do it.

 ## Preliminary goals for the game/maker